-- (a) Murals shall only be permitted in non-residential districts. - (b) A mural plan must be reviewed and approved by the City Council, after a recommendation is received from the Planning Commission, prior to a permit being

-- issued for the mural creation.
+- (a) Murals shall only be permitted in non-residential districts. - (b) A mural plan must be reviewed and approved by the City Council, after a recommendation is received from the Planning Commission, prior to a permit being issued for the mural creation.
 The proposed mural plan shall include the location, size, height, color, lighting, and orientation of the mural.
 The mural plan shall also include a design sketch and photos of the proposed site. - (c) Murals shall be maintained in good repair, free from peeling paint or damage due to age, weather, or vandalism.
 Removal of a mural must be accomplished by physical removal from a wall and/or by covering the mural completely with paint.
 The removed mural must be rendered completely invisible while maintaining the structural and architectural integrity of the building. - (d) Murals shall be composed of permanent materials and applied only to permanent surfaces.
 Murals may not be applied to any fabric or temporary surface. - (e) Murals shall be allowed only on building facades that face a side or rear property line. - (f) Murals with the following features shall not be allowed: - (1) Moving parts, including solar-, wind-, or water-driven devices. - (2) Projections from the wall surface - (3) Words (in any language), symbols, or representations that are obscene, offensive, of a political nature, or are derogatory. - (4) Representations that imitate or appear to imitate any official traffic sign or device to direct the movement of traffic. - (5) Colors that are predominantly fluorescent, metallic, or reflective.

-SECTION 9.
-This ordinance becomes effective on the first day following the date of its publication, or upon the publication of a summary of the ordinance as provided by Minn.
+SECTION 2.
+This Ordinance becomes effective on the first day following the date of its publication, or upon the publication of a summary of the Ordinance as provided by Minn.
 Stat. § 412.191, subd.
-4, as it may be amended from time to time, which meets the requirements of Minn.
+4, as it may be amended

+inn.
 Stat. § 331A.01, subd.
-10, as it may be amended from time to time.
+10, as it may be amended from

+5.

+Mayor Jason R. Holt